ddubson/feast/README.md

 # feast

-Recipe aggregator app personal project written mostly in Typescript.
+Recipe management app mostly in Typescript.

 The composition of this repository is as follows: